kolkhis/lac/src/u6lab.md

 So now take this and set up some firewalls on the interfaces of your system.
-Change the default ports and services assigned to your different zones (at least 3 zones) Read the `man firewall-cmd` command or `firewall-cmd –help` to see if there are any other userful things you should know.
+Change the default ports and services assigned to your different zones (at least 3 zones) Read the `man firewall-cmd` command or `firewall-cmd -help` to see if there are any other userful things you should know.